gitHu6-newb/FoldingAtAltitude/README.md

 If you need to make name/team/passkey changes and are having trouble doing it in FAHControl, SSH back in the VM and use `FAHClient --send-command "options user=xxxx"`<br>
 or team or passkey in place of user

-Lastly if you ever get a stuck download, where it looks like it started downloading a new WU but then progress updates just stopped coming in, SSH in again and `sudo reboot`
+Lastly if you ever get a stuck download, where it looks like it started downloading a new WU but then progress updates just stopped coming in for over 10 minutes, SSH in again and `sudo reboot`

 ### [VM restart automation](#azure-guide)
-After running my own and 2 other family members' accounts, a GPU spot VM has never been evicted, and only 1 cpu-folding VM has been evicted only once, so this section is almost unecessary if you monitor through FAHControl regularly, but here it is anyway.

-Type auto in the search bar at the top in the blue area and click on "Automation Accounts"
+25. Type auto in the search bar at the top in the blue area and click on "Automation Accounts" [fig 15](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto1.gif)

-Add/Create an Automation Account and fill in the info.
-Name: you creative (I named mine autobot), but the rest need to be chosen from their respective drop down menus, corresponding to the VM you made earlier. i.e. using the vm command from the beginning as an example, that would make Resource group = myCloudFolding and Location = East US.
+26. Add/Create an Automation Account and fill in the info.
+Name: you create (I named mine autobot), but the rest need to be chosen from their respective drop down menus, corresponding with the VM you made earlier, i.e. using the vm command from the beginning as an example, that would make Resource group = myCloudFolding and Location = East US.
 Then click Create

-When it lists your automation account, clicking on it opens a panel, then 12th item down click on Runbooks gallery [fig ?](auto2)
+27. When it lists your automation account, clicking on it opens a panel, then 12th item down click on Runbooks gallery [fig 16](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto2.gif)

-Click on "Start Azure V2 VMs" and then click on "Import" and OK [fig ?](auto3)
+28. Click on "Start Azure V2 VMs" and then click on "Import" and OK [fig 17](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto3.gif)

-After importing it, click back to your automation Runbook gallery [fig ?](auto4)
+29. After importing it, click back to your automation Runbook gallery [fig 18](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto4.gif)

-Now click on "Runbooks" and then the new "StartAzureV2Vm" [fig ?](auto5)
+30. Now click on "Runbooks" and then the new "StartAzureV2Vm" [fig 19](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto5.gif)

-Along the top, click on the "Edit" button
+31. Along the top, click on the "Edit" button

-Then click on the "Publish" button [fig ?](auto6), confirm "Yes"
+32. Then click on the "Publish" button [fig 20](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto6.gif), confirm "Yes"

-In the panel, click on Schedules, then "Add a schedule"
+33. In the panel, click on Schedules, then "Add a schedule"

-Select "Schedule | Link a schedule to your runbook"
+34. Select "Schedule | Link a schedule to your runbook"

-"Create a schedule," Give it a name, set the Starts date and time, change Recurrance from "Once" to "Recurring," and in the figure I have it set to check every 2 hours, then click "Create" [fig ?](auto7)
+35. Click "Create a schedule," Give it a name, set the Starts date and time, change Recurrance from "Once" to "Recurring," and in the figure I have it set to check every 2 hours, then click "Create" [fig 21](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_auto7.gif)

-No need for "Parameters and run settings" so just click on "OK" This schedule should restart any and all VMs, even those you later create, whether it be in the same or different Resource Groups.
-If for some reason you need different schedules for different VMs, you can specifically target names in "Parameters and run settings."
-Lastly, the "Jobs" blade is how you check what/when schedules have ran if you're curious.
+36. No need for "Parameters and run settings" so just click on "OK" This schedule should restart any and all VMs, even those you later create, whether it be in the same or different Resource Groups.
+If for some reason you need different schedules for different VMs, you can specifically target a VM by name in "Parameters and run settings."<br> Lastly, the "Jobs" blade is how you check what/when schedules have ran if you're curious.